h2suzuki/ansible-lxr-nupic.core/README.md

 ## Instructions

 Firstly edit the "hosts" inventory file to indicate the machines where you want to deploy Lxr.
 Secondly edit the "group_vars/lxr-servers" file to set the configuration parameters such as the web server url.
-If you're granted to use glimpse for free text searching, change the value of `lxr_use_search_engine` to "glimpse".

 Then, run the playbook like the below: